-Join us for the Young Leaders Initiative at the Catholic Social Ministry Gathering on January 29-February 1, 2022.
+Join us for the Young Leaders Initiative at the Catholic Social Ministry Gathering on January 25-28, 2025.

-Colleges and universities, parish staff, and others all play a vital role in the formation and education of young and emerging leaders.
 We invite universities, colleges, and young adult groups interested in bringing about justice in their communities to participate in this valuable leadership opportunity.
-As participants in the Young Leaders Initiative at the CSMG, young adults will:
+As participants in the Young Leaders Initiative at the CSMG, emerging leaders will:

 Meet national Catholic social ministry and advocacy leaders.

 Build knowledge of current Catholic social ministry priorities and initiatives.

-Develop advocacy skills to empower themselves and their communities to call for positive change, both on the national and local level.
+Develop advocacy skills to empower themselves and their communities to call for positive change, both on the national and local levels.

 Voice concerns with legislators on domestic and international issues of human life and dignity.

 Discover new ways of growing in faith and future work through integral human development and advocacy.

 Share the experiences of their lives of faith with leaders and fellow young adults.